q1033854867/3D-Reconstruction/README.md

 *	A0...499.jpg
 *automask
 *centerline
-*...*
+*...

 ## Platform
 Tested under Windows 10 and MATLAB R2018b.<br>
 You also can run this project in macOS or Linux.
 Before you run anything, you should compile all the c source file using `mex filename`.
-More details in [MATLAB documentation](https://ww2.mathworks.cn/help/matlab/ref/mex.html?lang=en)
+More details in [MATLAB mex documentation](https://ww2.mathworks.cn/help/matlab/ref/mex.html?lang=en)

 ## Acknowledgements
 This work was supported by Independent Innovation Project in Wuhan Uni of Tech.